Structure and Dynamics of Brain Lobe's Functional Networks at the Onset of Anesthesia-Induced Loss of Consciousness: Discussion

-Prominent alterations on the average degree of the networks vertices were observed during the experiment (see Figs. 1-5 ; Tables 1-5).
-The average degree of networks respective to distinct brain lobes presented different and characteristic dynamic behavior in response to the experimental conditions (see Figs. 1-5 ; Tables 1-5).
+Significant alterations in the average degree of the network's vertices were observed during the experiment (see Figs. 1-5; Tables 1-5).
+In addition, the average degree of networks respective to different brain lobes presented specific and characteristic dynamic behavior in response to the experimental conditions (see Figs. 1-5; Tables 1-5).

-On lower frequency bands (0-4 Hz), the anesthetics induced an increase in the average degree on the frontal, parietal and temporal lobes (compare 0-20 min to 23 -33 min on Fig. 1 $ \lceil $a, b, c$ \rceil $ ; Table 1).
-In the same brain regions, after established LOC, the average degree decreased and also presented a smaller variation (see Fig. 1 $ \lceil$a, b, c$ \rceil $).
+On lower frequency bands (0-4 Hz), the anesthetics induced an increase in the average degree on the frontal, parietal, and temporal lobes (compare 0-20 min to 23 -33 min on Fig. 1 $ \lceil $a, b, c$ \rceil $; Table 1).
+However, after establishing LOC in the same brain regions, the average degree decreased and presented a smaller variation (see Fig. 1 $ \lceil$a, b, c$ \rceil $).

-In the experiment, the most remarkable alterations in the average degree of the networks vertices were observed on medium frequencies (4-30Hz).
-In Theta, Alpha and Beta frequency bands, the anesthetics promoted an expressive reduction in the functional connectivity on the frontal, parietal and temporal lobes (see Figs. 2,3,4 $ \lceil $a, b, c$ \rceil $ ; Tables 2,3,4).
-A different response to the administration of the drugs cocktail occurred at the occipital lobe where the mean connectivity substantially increased (see Figs. 2,3,4 $ \lceil $d$ \rceil $ ).
+In the experiment, the most remarkable alterations in the average degree of the network's vertices were observed at medium frequencies (4-30Hz).
+In Theta, Alpha, and Beta frequency bands, the anesthetics promoted an expressive reduction in functional connectivity on the frontal, parietal, and temporal lobes (see Figs. 2,3,4 $ \lceil $a, b, c$ \rceil $; Tables 2,3,4).
+A different response to the administration of the drug cocktail occurred at the occipital lobe, where the mean connectivity substantially increased (see Figs. 2,3,4 $ \lceil $d$ \rceil $ ).

-In the Gamma frequency band (25-100Hz), the anesthetic induction led to a decrease on the average degree and on its variation over time on the frontal and parietal lobes (see Fig. 5 $\lceil$a, b$ \rceil$ ; Table 5).
-In the same frequency band, an increase on the connectivity of the networks was verified after the drug injection on the occipital and temporal lobes (see Fig. 5 $ \lceil $c, d$ \rceil $ ; Table 5).
+In the Gamma frequency band (25-100Hz), the anesthetic induction led to a decrease in the average degree and its variation over time on the frontal and parietal lobes (see Fig. 5 $\lceil$a, b$ \rceil$; Table 5).
+In the same frequency band, an increase in the connectivity of the networks was verified after the drug injection on the occipital and temporal lobes (see Fig. 5 $ \lceil $c, d$ \rceil $; Table 5).

-The average degree reflects the average number of connections of the networks vertices \citep{rubinov2010complex} and brings information related to the graphs global connectivity.
-Thus, this network measure indicates how interactive the elements of the system are.
-Regarding the functional brain networks of the present study, this property provides an estimative of the functional connectivity on the respective brain lobe and frequency band.